Visit Segesta: the hot springs and the temple – Detailed guide

 A natural spa

-To get to this beautiful place, rich in natural resources, you have to cross a stream.
+To get to this beautiful place, you have to cross a stream.
 But it was worth it.
-About ten metres from the crossing, in a corner of the valley, appears the sulphurous spring, whose waters mysteriously flow into a large natural pool.
-This thermal pool seems to be hidden and lost among the tall grasses that make this place truly unique.
+A few metres further on, the sulphurous spring reveals itself, flowing peacefully near the entrance to the canyon.
+The thermal pool seems to be hidden and lost among the tall grasses that make this place truly unique.

 You can also feel that the proximity of the reeds and tamarisk has a great influence on the state of the atmosphere, as it has a great influence on the soil and the stream that runs a few metres away.
 This elegant vegetation has a calming effect on the mind.
-At the foot of the sulphur spring there is also a wall of travertine with coloured stripes, which forms an attractive contrast to this place rich in beauty.
+A travertine wall adorned with colourful stripes stands at the foot of the thermal pool, adding character to this beautiful location

-At sunrise, the spectacle is breathtaking: some of the clear water is transformed into steam and gas, creating a visually stunning landscape.
-It creates a very special atmosphere.
 However, when the first bathers arrive (around 7-8am), the sulphurous water is subjected to turbulence, which takes away a bit of its transparency.
+As for the thermal vapours, they soon disappear from sight.

 Source chaude de Segesta